SergeiIonin/SergeiIonin/README.md

-## Hey, my name is Sergei Ionin, welcome to my page!
 ## About
 I'm a software developer proficient in Scala and Golang.

-Primarily I'm interested in developing of streaming application backed by Kafka (w/ or w/o Schema Registry), event driven architecture, microservices, concurrent applications, containerization with Docker and Kubernetes, and development with AWS!
+Primarily I'm interested in event driven architecture, developing of streaming applications backed by Kafka (w/ or w/o Schema Registry), microservices, concurrent applications, containerization with Docker and Kubernetes, and development with AWS!

 Check out my job records (and connect 🙂) on LinkedIn: